RAF Stanbridge: Post Cold War

 RAF Stanbridge ceased to be an independent station on 31 March 1995, becoming a satellite station of RAF Henlow, located approximately 16 mi to the north east.

 Prior to 1999, RAF Stanbridge was responsible for providing Communications Support to its now closed satellite site at RAF Edlesborough.

 The base was one of the smallest RAF Stations having only two Station buildings and 24 married quarters.
 It was part of a bigger site which was sold off by the Ministry of Defence (MoD) in 1999.

 The Supply Control Centre work was contracted out in 2011 to Boeing Defence UK at Milton Keynes, other functions having been outsourced in the 1990s.
 RAF Stanbridge was deemed redundant, and closed the following year.
 The station's remaining buildings were demolished in 2016.

 The site was closed in March 2013, but the formal closure ceremony happened during June 2012 with the personnel and families moving to RAF Wyton.
 The last station commander was Wing Commander M. G. Brown MBE MSc BEng RAF.

 Post military use

+An archaeological deskbase assessment of RAF Stanbridge was completed in 2011.